donghan-fu/donghan-fu.github.io/_pages/about.md

 </div>
 </div>

-**2. Misinformation Avoidance, Fatigue, and Perceived News Importance based on a Cross-National Public Service Media Model** (Revise and Resubmission)
+**2. Misinformation Avoidance, Fatigue, and Perceived News Importance based on a Cross-National Public Service Media Model** (co-leading with Shuang Song; Revised and Resubmitted at *Digital Journalism*, a top journal in the field of communication))

 Shuang Song, **Donghan Fu**, *Digital Journalism*, 2026 (Corresponding author)

 **Project**<strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
 - **Focus: Fatigue**
-- Fake news spreads rapidly through algorithms and social networks, while the sheer volume of content pushes audiences away from news, threatening democratic vitality.
+- Misinformation spreads rapidly through algorithms and social networks, while the sheer volume of content pushes audiences away from news, threatening democratic vitality.
 Yet these dynamics are rarely examined together.
-This study asks whether, and through which mechanisms, individuals detach from news in response to fake news.
+This study asks whether individuals detach from news in response to fake news and, if so, through which mechanisms.
 It tests a pathway from exposure to fake news to general news avoidance, with **news fatigue** as a mediator, perceived news importance as a moderator, and cross-national differences in public service media models as a macro-level contextual factor.
 </div>
 </div>